ese5160/final-project-a07g-a14g-t27-pocket-pet/A07G_README.md

 We can find **test pads** or **pin headers** for PB10 (TX) and PB11 (RX).

-Debug Header: J200 or similar

-Direct Pin Soldering: Last Resort

 **3. What are critical settings for the logic analyzer?**

+Async Serial Mode with:

-Baud Rate: 115200
+Bit Rate: 115200

 Data Bits: 8